ayushoriginal/Consensus-Based-Summarizer/README.md

 - CHECK 2: It has been made sure that pseudo full-stops (Eg; between acronyms like M.B.B.S. and after salutations like Mr. Mrs. Dr. Ms.) don't break the sentences.
 Put contents of 'raw2.txt' in 'raw.txt' to check the same

 - CHECK 3: Various text files will be formed.
 Their description is provided::
-    1)post_formatting.txt:: GIVES each document after removing symbols and numbers and converting  ' '(space)  to '\n'(next line) character.
+    - post_formatting.txt:: GIVES each document after removing symbols and numbers and converting  ' '(space)  to '\n'(next line) character.
 This is done by the Format() function in the code.
-    2)post_stemming.txt:: Gives each document after passing it through the Portal stemmer.(SEE:: PreStem() and stemfile() function)
+    - post_stemming.txt:: Gives each document after passing it through the Portal stemmer.(SEE:: PreStem() and stemfile() function)
-    3)post_sorting.txt:: After lexicographical  Sorting , only unique words are printed in the documents.
+    - post_sorting.txt:: After lexicographical  Sorting , only unique words are printed in the documents.
-    4)post_stopword_filtering.txt:: Sorted words without the stop words
+    - post_stopword_filtering.txt:: Sorted words without the stop words

 - CHECK 4: post_stemming   &  post_formatting are two folders  which are not supposed to be deleted.
 They display each sentence file after doing the operation suggested by their names